namolnad/Finch/README.md

 We strongly believe in the importance of a good changelog.
 We also know changelogs can occasionally end up A) overlooked/untimely and B) difficult to maintain in terms of styling/approach as different team-members are managing a given release.
 It was these issues, and the desire to automate them for our team, which led to the creation of Finch.
 We believe that well-formed and intentional Git commit messages can serve as the underlying data for powering an automated and hassle-free changelog system.
 Through the use of some relatively minor commit-message discipline — and according to whatever conventions your team would like to use — Finch can help you automate your internal and external-facing changelogs, providing as much detail or polish as is desired.

 ## Installation
+Building Finch from source — via Homebrew, Mint or `make install` — requires a **Swift 6.0 or newer** toolchain.
+The packaged release requires nothing beyond macOS.

 Finch is available via multiple installation methods:
 1. Homebrew
     1. Add tap `brew tap namolnad/formulae`